 Between the coast and the street is a strip of nature.
 On the other side of the road there are many not too unpleasant houses with big balconies, of which we can see the point.
 Not a bad spot to pictures ourselves sitting and having an extended breakfast or a nice dinner.

 After a stop at the international bakery to buy some breads and coffee we headed to the beach to find a nice pick-nick spot.
 Nice spots along the beach were easy to find, pick-nick tables were a bit harder.
 When we decide to pull over anyway, because we found a really nice beach, there was even a table hidden between the bushes.
 While the kids were digging holes and writing in the sand we enjoyed the food and the view.

 On the South and East side of the Peninsula is the Bass Straight, the sea that separates Tasmania from Australia.
 This side can be a lot more rugged, which immediately became apparent when we arrived there.
 There was a strong wind, which was a bit chilly.
 This is no wonder, since it is coming from Antarctica.

 Although we have only seen some of the many beaches on our day trip, we have seen enough to get a feeling why local people like to go here.
 It is a beautiful and peaceful place, close to the city and is not only known for its beaches, but also for its inland wineries, hot springs, scenic drives and outdoor activities, we just have to get back there.

-Swimming with dolphins, stand up paddling and many good coastal hiking trails are just a couple of the activities that we still need to do.
-According to the brochures you can even find massive rays, sea horses and rare weedy sea dragons while snorkelling beneath Rye and Portsea piers.
+Swimming with dolphins, hot springs, stand up paddling and many good coastal hiking trails are just a couple of the activities that we still need to do.
+According to the brochures you can even find massive rays, sea horses and rare weedy sea dragons while snorkeling beneath Rye and Portsea piers.